CAD/CAM dentistry: Process

 For a single unit prosthesis, after decayed or broken areas of the tooth are corrected by the dentist, an optical impression is made of the prepared tooth and the surrounding teeth.
 These images are then turned into a digital model by proprietary software within which the prosthesis is created virtually.
 The software sends this data to a milling machine where the prosthesis is milled.
 Stains and glazes can be added to the surfaces of the milled ceramic crown or bridge to correct the otherwise monochromatic appearance of the restoration.
-The restoration is then adjusted in the patient’s mouth and luted or bonded in place.
+The restoration is then adjusted in the patient's mouth and luted or bonded in place.

 Integrating optical scan data with cone beam computed tomography datasets within implantology software also enables surgical teams to digitally plan implant placement and fabricate a surgical guide for precise implementation of that plan.
 Combining CAD/CAM software with 3D images from a 3D imaging system means greater safety and security from any kind of intraoperative mistakes.

-Computer Aided Design (CAD)
+Computer-aided design (CAD)

 To design and manufacture a dental prosthesis, the physical space which it will replace within the mouth has to be converted into a digital format.
 To do this, a digital impression must be taken.
 This will convert the space into a digital image which must then be converted into a file extension that can be read by the CAD software system being used.

 Once in a digital form, the structures within the mouth will be displayed as a 3D image.
 Using CAD software, the size and shape of the restoration can be virtually altered, thus replacing the wax up stage present in the traditional approach.

-Digital Impressions
+Digital impressions

-Digital impressions are a means of recording the shape of a patient’s dental structures by using scanners.
-In CAD/CAM’s infancy desktop scanners were used which digitised study models or dental impressions - indirect representations of the patient’s dentition.
+Digital impressions are a means of recording the shape of a patient's dental structures by using scanners.
+In CAD/CAM's infancy, desktop scanners were used which digitised study models or Dental impressions - indirect representations of the patient's dentition.
 These devices are also known as extra oral scanners and can be contact or non-contact.

-Contact scanners use stylus profilometers which are placed against and run along the contours of an object.
-The contact of the stylus against the object is represented digitally as a set of co-ordinates (point cloud) which is analysed by an onboard mathematical algorithm to build up a 3D image of the object (mesh).
+Contact scanners use stylus profilometers that are placed against and run along the contours of an object.
+The contact of the stylus against the object is represented digitally as a set of co-ordinates (point cloud), which is analyzed by an onboard mathematical algorithm to build up a 3D image of the object (mesh).